 Why Plan?
 Why Solo?

-At the end of these adventures I felt dizzy and unfulfilled and asked myself why was I doing it?
+At the end of these group adventures, I felt dizzy and unfulfilled and asked myself why was I doing it?
 Was it to be safer?
 Did I feel incapable of planning a long trip myself?
 Was I afraid of being alone and in need of having others there to share the experiences with me?
 The answer to these questions was a resounding “no”.
 At the same time, I knew traveling solo would require up front planning and some semblance of structure to ensure my comfort and safety.
 Guides are expensive, especially for solo travelers.
 You can join local group tours for adventurous activities that are unsafe to take on alone.

 When the basics are under control travelers can relax, forget themselves, and enjoy the reason for traveling – meeting locals and learning about new cultures and environments!
-The eureka moment was realizing I didn’t need someone else to do the planning for me.
+My eureka moment was realizing I didn’t need someone else to do the planning for me.

-Accommodation – What Kind, Where, When
+Accommodation – What Kind, Where, When?

 Today there are abundant on-line booking sources, and with more competition, they’re getting better and better.
-There are many choices depending on your budget and preferences – short-term apartment rentals, hostels, bed & breakfast, guest houses, pensions, hotels, paradors, and more.
-Because my goal is mingling with locals and experiencing the “real” culture in a foreign country, I usually look for small, reasonably priced accommodations with glowing reviews.
+There are many choices depending on your budget and preferences – short-term apartment rentals, hostels, bed & breakfast, guest houses, pensions, airbnb, hotels, paradors, and more.
+Because my goal is mingling with locals and experiencing the “real” culture in a foreign country, I usually look for small, reasonably priced accommodations with verified, glowing reviews.

 Before booking anything, research neighborhoods to understand which areas work for your individual style, budget, and interests.
 If you book in the wrong location, it might be uncomfortable and could ruin your experience.

 If you travel during high season, finding the right accommodation can be expensive and challenging.
 I’ve experienced the trauma of seeking accommodation in popular Cape Town South Africa during their glorious summer season.
-Vacancies are scarce and accommodations overpriced.
-The city’s infrastructure clearly hasn’t kept pace with its popularity and growing tourist industry.
+Vacancies are scarce and accommodations heavily overpriced.
+The city’s infrastructure clearly hasn’t kept pace with its popularity and the growing tourist industry.

 Ask questions, communicate well, and clarify your needs – quiet, Wi-Fi access, a safe for your passport and valuables, view, natural light, bathtub, heating and air circulation, etc. Again, read reviews to discover catch-22s, e.g., buildings with 10 floors and no elevator, noisy cafés next door, and locations in crime-ridden areas or far away from attractions and transportation.